-The Actuarial Function presents the results of its verification activities, its analysis and its recommendations before the Global Risk Committee, where it also carries out a regular monitoring of the state of said recommendations.
+The actuarial function presents the results of its verification activities, its analysis and its recommendations before the Global Risk Committee, where it also carries out a regular monitoring of the state of said recommendations.

-Likewise, the Actuarial Function prepares an annual report, in which it gathers all the tasks carried out during the year, the results achieved and indicates the possible deficiencies found and recommendations to remedy it.
+Likewise, the Actuarial Function prepares an annual report, in which it gathers all the tasks carried out during the year, the results achieved and the possible deficiencies found and recommendations to remedy them.
 This report is addressed to the Board of Directors of the entity.